broeker/spacebook/pages/encryption.md

   key: Password protection
   order: 65
 ---
-Netlify does not allow for basic authentication on their free tier.
-By default, your spacebook is setup to be [non-discoverable](/privacy) but if you wish to protect your site behind a password you can easily enable encryption for your spacebook powered by [Staticrypt](https://github.com/robinmoisson/staticrypt).
+By default, your spacebook is setup to be [non-discoverable](/privacy) but if you wish to protect your entire site behind a password you can easily enable encryption for your spacebook powered by [Staticrypt](https://github.com/robinmoisson/staticrypt).
+(Netlify does not allow for basic authentication on their free tier -- if you are willing to pay $20 a month for basic auth you do not need to use this feature.)

 ## Step 1: Set a password in Netlify